cxlib/r-package-cxaudit/README.md

 Setting `AUDITOR` to `disable` disables `cxaudit_commit()` from submitting or comitting audit records to the auditor service.
 Also note that disabling the auditor service will also disable any error checking of submitted audit records.

+The `AUDITOR.ENVIRONMENT` property defines the environment name as it is represented in the audit record.
+If not set, the `nodename` property of `Sys.info()` is used.

 The `AUDITOR.URL` is the auditor service URL, including the port.